-- The Director for Student Engagement serves as the advisor to the Student Government Association and works with the Student Engagement Council to plan and implement activities. - He/She coordinates the planning of and distribution of a comprehensive calendar of activities for the College community. - He/She works in concert with College personnel to formulate activities.
+- The Director for Student Engagement serves as the advisor to the Student Government Association and works with the Student Engagement Council to plan and implement activities. - They coordinate the planning of and distribution of a comprehensive calendar of activities for the College community.

+• They work in collaboration with College personnel to formulate activities.